BjornL1/to_the_list_gd2/TESTING.md

      - **Bug**: Originally, the application allowed non-authorized users to access and attempt actions like deleting an item they didn't own.
 Although a message prevented the action, it was presented after the attempt, resulting in a poor user experience.

     - **Fix**: To address this, I revisited the logic in the views file to ensure that only authorized users could access actions like deletion.
 By returning the correct context data from the views, I improved the user experience by preventing non-authorized users from attempting unauthorized actions in the first place.

+  - **Bug**: In the initial version, users could enter negative values in the quantity field for items.

+    Fix: Updated the form (forms.py file) to restrict negative values by setting a minimum value of 1 and adding validation.

 ### Unfixed bugs:
 There are no known unfixed bugs.